Rittal holds first partner summit to uncover opportunities for channel market

-Operating under the theme ‘Discover it’, Rittal brought together IT resellers and system integrators (among others) to provide and discuss insights into important trends in the data centre market and solutions from Rittal.
+Operating under the theme ‘Discover it', Rittal brought together IT resellers and system integrators (among others) to provide and discuss insights into important trends in the data center market and solutions from Rittal.

-According to the world’s largest rack producer, the main goal of the conference was to demonstrate how partners can position themselves with innovative solutions on the data centre market.
+According to the world's largest rack producer, the main goal of the conference was to demonstrate how partners can position themselves with innovative solutions on the data center market.

 Dr Köhler affirmed the event acted as an ‘enabler' to bring participants together to allow one-on-one discussions, as well as discovering opportunities and potential for growth together.

 “The Rittal Partner Summit IT was a milestone for our Partner Program.
 The positive response from our partners to Rittal's IT strategy and solutions, as well as to the productive discussions, was very important for us,” says head of Channel Management at Rittal, Andrew Grace.

 “We are looking forward to future growth and success together with every single one of our valuable partners.

 In addition to best practice examples from countries such as Spain, Sweden, Greece and the Netherlands, Rittal partners were able to participate in a series of workshops on such topical issues as the Open Compute Project (OCP), Open 19 and edge computing.

 Global director for Data Center and Open Compute at Rittal, Jason Rylands said in a keynote address on current trends in the data center market that the IT industry was in the midst of an enormous structural change towards cloud computing “as a service”.